infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Locations.md

 1F - Lobby
 2F - Classroom
 3F - Classroom
-4F - Classroom
-The classroom of truth - vandalized classroom with quotes
+The abandoned classroom - vandalized with quotes
 	- "Education is the most powerful weapon to ~~change the world~~ kill children"
 	- "Education is not the key to life, but ~~life~~ death"
 	- "Practice makes ~~perfect~~ inescapable death loops"